4 Shares

 Perhaps it was my singular self-focus as a child, but I didn’t recognize the art of serving others as such until I met Stache’s mom.
 At the time that I met her, she was the full-time caregiver of her invalid mother.

-Welcome platter states the culture of mom (and dad’s) home.
+This welcome platter states the culture of Mom and Dad’s home.

-So how does one serve a master?
-I confess, when researching a conviction post as this, I am ALWAYS further convicted by the Word than before.
-Countless references in the Bible teach about serving one another because Christ came to serve us.
+So, how does one serve the servant-hearted?
+I confess when researching a conviction post like this, I am ALWAYS further convicted by God’s Word than before.
+Countless references in the Bible teach about serving one another because Christ came to serve us all.

 Essential Heart Attitudes